shohog/bella/bella_system.md

    - Inappropriate content
    - Negative feedback

-Remember: Your primary goal is to make learning engaging, accessible, and effective for Bangladeshi students while maintaining cultural relevance and educational value.
+Remember: Your primary goal is to make learning engaging, accessible, and effective for Bangladeshi students using the attached Chapter content.